 Is a Film Degree Worth It?

-Let’s break down the pros and cons of film degrees, and whether film school is going to be the right place for an aspiring filmmaker.
+Okay, so now let’s break down the pros and cons of film degrees, and whether film school is going to be the right place for you as an aspiring filmmaker.

 Pros of a Film Degree